14islands/14islands-com-v2/app/blog/_posts/2015-02-27-awwwards-conference-first-day.md

 #### Responsive Web Typography
 **Marko Dugonjić ([@markodugonjic](http://twitter.com/markodugonjic))**

 Marko shared some tips on responsive typography that goes beyond  changing sizes on breakpoints.
-He mentioned how we should be aware of reading distance, letter and word spacing and how we can influence a better reading experience.
+He mentioned how we should be aware of the reading distance from the device, letter and word spacing and how we can influence a better reading experience.

 #### Betting on the Web to #Win
 **Phil Hawksworth ([@philhawksworth](http://twitter.com/philhawksworth))**

 Phil shared a great talk with some exccelent slides on how we are going forward with the web.
-Interesting examples and concepts compared from the past to present and how we are keeping up with all the trends and innovation changes.
+Interesting examples and concepts from the past to the present and how we are keeping up with all the trends and innovation changes.

 —